tay-solis/ga-wdi-48/projects/project0/README.md

 ## Technologies
 - Javascript — I decided to keep my code in vanilla Javascript, but in the spirit of education (and of the assignment), I have also written a jQuery version of my project.
+- NASA Astronomy Picture of the Day API

 ## Approach
 I tackled this project first by doing a thorough review/test of my original website.
 I noted the following major problems: